 - Books about Indian legal history written at various intervals dating as far back as 1772 right up to the 1950s.
 This collection includes rare classics such as BK.
 Acharya’s Tagore Law Lecture on Codification in British India and Rankin’s Background to Indian Law.

-- Old Law Reports including 41 volumes out of the first 50 Indian Law Reports of Allahabad, the complete 14 Volumes of Moore’s Indian Appeals, and 35 volumes of the Law Reports Indian Appeals, a complete 25 Volume set of Sutherland’s Weekly Reporter (Calcutta) and a number of reports from the ‘Sudder’ Courts between 1791-1860.
+- Old Law Reports including 41 volumes out of the first 50 Indian Law Reports of Allahabad, numerous volumes of ILRs of Bombay.
+Calcutta and Madras, the complete 14 Volumes of Moore’s Indian Appeals, and 35 volumes of the Law Reports Indian Appeals, a complete 25 Volume set of Sutherland’s Weekly Reporter (Calcutta) and a number of reports from the ‘Sudder’ Courts between 1791-1860.
 You’ll also find a full 6 Volume Digest of Indian Cases from 1836 to 1909 – an invaluable research tool for anyone interested in the history of law in India.

 - Full copies of some 70 of the 90 acclaimed ‘Tagore Law Lectures’. (scattered across the different categories)

 - Law Commission and Statutory Commission Reports including from 3 of the 4 pre-independence Law Commissions.

 - Collections of statutes through the 18th-19th century including such prizes as N.B.
 Halhed’s Code of Gentoo Laws, and Whitley Stokes’ two-volume Anglo Indian Codes.

 This website is very much a work in progress and I intend to upload as much historcal material here as I can plunder from online sources.

 Please email me if you have any documents you’d like to share.
 Or fill out the form below to get in touch with me.